tmickleydoyle/code-editor/README.md

 3. Press `Alt` to generate autocomplete suggestions.
 4. Press `Tab` to merge the suggested code into your editor.

+_Note: For autocomplete, run an Ollama server locally._

 ## Key Components

 - **`CodeEditor` Component:** Handles the core functionality of the editor.